yashjaiswal/expressCSVtoDB/README.md

 # expressCSVtoDB
 This repository contains the code I have written for a recruitment process.
+I have named the app "CalorifyMe".
+It is built from ExpressJS.

 ## Steps to use the project:
-1. Run index.js to start the HTTP server.
-The server starts on 8080 port.
+1. Run app.js to start the HTTP server.
+The server starts on 8080 port :
+*node app.js*
 2. Once the server has started, send HTTP requests either using Postman or browser for below mentioned APIs

 ## REST APIs